Primary vs. Secondary Sources in Your EE Research

 • Using both types together makes your case stronger and your research more complete.

-You can also show different points of view by using both types, which can help strengthen your case.
+You can also show different points of view by using both types for a solid data analysis, which can help strengthen your case.
 From what I’ve seen, this method makes your writing more complete and interesting.
 For example, primary sources give you unique insights and first-hand data.
 In contrast, secondary sources help you put that data in the context of other studies by giving you opinions and points of view from experts in the field.

 Examples of Primary vs. Secondary Sources in Different Subjects